chinedufn/swift-bridge/book/src/building/swift-packages/README.md

-# Creating Swift Packages
+# Creating Swift Packages on macOS

 In this chapter we'll walk through bundling your Rust library into a Swift Package.

-> Swift Packages that contain binary dependencies are only available on Apple platforms.
->
-> You cannot bundle your Rust code into a Swift Package if you plan to target Linux,
-> Windows or any other non-Apple target.
->
-> Instead, use a building approach from one of the other [building chapters](../README.md).
+If you want to target linux, please see below.

 ## Project setup